Viktor Shklovsky: On Flax from ‘On Freedom of Art’, The Third Factory, 1926

 There is no third way.
 This is the way to go.
 The artist should not follow tram lines.

-Out of Pushkin’s life, Dantes’ bullet was probably the only think the poet did not need.
+Out of Pushkin’s life, Dantes’ bullet was probably the only thing the poet did not need.

 But he did need the fear and oppression.